shameelll01-blip/Supervised-Learning/README.md

-# Supervised-Learning
-Breast Cancer Classification using Supervised Learning
+##Breast Cancer Classification using Supervised Learning

 ### Project Overview

 This project applies multiple supervised learning algorithms to the Breast Cancer dataset from sklearn to classify tumors as malignant or benign.